Hottest seller at GameStop is its own stock, $1B raised

 The most recent capital raise neared $1.13 billion.

-Shares of GameStop, which could be had for about $20 early this year, were selling for close to $220 Tuesday after rising another 9% at the opening bell on word of the capital raise.
+Shares of GameStop, which could be had for about $20 early this year, were selling for close to $213 Tuesday afternoon after rising another 9% at the opening bell on word of the capital raise.

 GameStop, in addition to raising capital, is also shifting direction in a bid to catch up to the changing technology that threatened the company's existence, namely that gamers are downloading games rather than buying discs from places like GameStop.